ericfell/rfbzero/joss-paper/paper.md

 # Current `rfbzero.py` functionality

 ## Cell design
 The initial flow cell design can be configured via the `redox_flow_cell.py` module.
 Examples of adjustable, RFB-specific, parameters include electrode active area, electrode geometric area, cell ohmic resistance, starting concentrations of redox-active species (oxidized and/or reduced), and reservoir volumes of the capacity limiting side (CLS) and non-capacity limiting side (NCLS) electrolytes.
+The user can also declare the electrolyte configuration of the RFB:

+- **Full Cell**: different redox-active species in each reservoir and an OCV > 0 V. Species with the more negative reduction potential in the negolyte and species with the more positive reduction potential in the posolyte.
-The user can also declare the electrolyte configuration of the RFB: a **Symmetric Cell** with identical redox-actives in both reservoirs and a 0 V OCV when both reservoirs are at 50% state-of-charge (SOC), or a **Full Cell** with different redox-actives in each reservoir and an OCV > 0 V.
+- **Symmetric Cell**: identical redox-actives in both reservoirs and a 0 V OCV when both reservoirs are at 50% state-of-charge (SOC).

 ## Cycling protocol
 Cells can be electrochemically cycled by constant current (CC), constant current followed by constant voltage (CCCV), or constant voltage (CV).
 CC and CCCV cycling require user input of applied currents, while CCCV and CV cycling require input of current cutoffs for charge and discharge.
 All techniques require input of voltage limits for charge and discharge.
 If the desired applied current during CCCV cycling is higher than what the cell can provide, CV cycling takes place.

 ## Degradation mechanisms
 Optional capacity fade mechanisms can also be incorporated.
-These include chemical degradation, chemical redox of active species (e.g. self-discharge), or multiple stacked degradation mechanisms.
+These include chemical degradation, chemical redox of active species (e.g. self-discharge), dimerization, or multiple stacked degradation mechanisms.
 Rate constants and reaction rate orders can be adapted as needed to the electrolyte chemistries in each reservoir.

 ## Crossover mechanisms
 Crossover of redox-active species through the ion-exchange membrane, driven by concentration gradients, can also be included in simulations.
 Permeabilities of oxidized and reduced species, and membrane thickness, can be set by the user.